Originally published October 17, 2016.

 See below for new updates.

-I wanted to add a few more looks to this article on how I’m rocking the denim jacket this fall season.
+I wanted to add a few more looks to this article on how to wear a denim jacket.
 The looks feature a mid-wash denim jacket which is a happy medium between light & dark, making it the perfect summer to fall transitional shade.
 Let’s demonstrate why this jacket style is so versatile.